maxalov/cert-install-asa/README.md

 ipaddress = 192.168.1.1                # Management ip address of cisco asa. username = admin                       # Credentials.
 Be sure, that your account has admin rights. password = password                    # Credentials.
-Be sure, that your account has admin rights. interface = outside                    # Interface cisco asa, on which anycoonnect works. certpath = /Users/vasya.pupkin/folder/ # Path to private key, cert and chain certpass = secretpassword              # Password for pkcs12.
+Be sure, that your account has admin rights. interface = outside                    # Interface cisco asa, on which anyconnect works. certpath = /Users/vasya.pupkin/folder/ # Path to private key, cert and chain certpass = secretpassword              # Password for pkcs12.
 Be sure, that it's not 'root' or 'qwerty' certname = supername                   # Files names